 Studies have also shown that ingesting balsamic vinegar can help with β-cell (specific cells in your pancreas that produce insulin) production of insulin and improve post-prandial hyperglycemia and insulin resistance, which makes this vinaigrette great for helping keep our blood sugars balanced all day!

-Like balsamic vinegar, apples also contain some great nutrients that help balance our blood sugar and boost our immune function.
+Like balsamic vinegar, apples also contain some great nutrients that help balance your blood sugar and boost your immune function.
 Certain polyphenols in apples have been shown to decrease the absorption of glucose in the digestive tract.

-If you’re absorbing less of the glucose you’re consuming it won’t have as much of an impact on your blood sugar, which means less chance of a spike after a meal.
+If you’re absorbing less of the glucose you’re consuming it won’t have as much of an impact on your blood sugars, which means less chance of a spike after a meal.